-Both foams are prepared from two liquid components: component "A" is a polymeric resin with additives and component "B" is an isocyanate, which, after agitation and at a predefined temperature and pressure, are mixed within the nozzle of the spray gun during the application process.
+ENERTITE OS 200 open cell spray foam is prepared from two liquid components: the "A-side" component is ENERTITE which is a mixture of polyols and additives and the "B-side" component is IsoPM2140 which is MDI (diphenylmethane diisocyanate).
+After agitation and at a predefined temperature and pressure, component A & B are mixed within the nozzle of the spray gun during the application process.